yaleqc/github-basics/part4-changing_the_code/README.md

 1. Create a file in the `people` subdirectory with your first and last name titled `firstname_lastname.txt`.
 2. Put a random sentence inside.
-3. Add a line containing your name under the last name on the comment in `printer.py`
+3. Add a line containing your name to the comment in `printer.py`
 4. Run `python run.py` to see your name added to the chain!
 Change your own file as much as you'd like.
 5. Stage the files and bundle them in a commit.